 William and President Laura Roslin agreed that matters relating to military would be taken by William and everything else would be dealt with by Laura.
 When Kara disobeys William and heads back to Caprica to collect an Arrow of Apollo, William orders the arrest of Laura and puts her in the brig, causing a crisis in the fleet.
 Over time, the two of them grow close to the extent that they end up sleeping together.

-When the Galactica found Battlestar Pegasus, Helena took control of the fleet much to the disappointment of William.
-He plotted with Kara to kill Cain who had plotted with Colonel Jack Fisk to kill Adama.
-At the end of the successful destruction of the Resurrection Ship, both decided to no go ahead with the assassination plans.
-However, for Cain, it was not going to end well, Dr. Gaius Baltar released a Number Six clone who was being held in brig and was being tortured for information.
+When the Galactica found Battlestar Pegasus, Helena took control of the fleet much to the disappointment of William because she outranked him.
+William plotted with Kara to kill Cain so he could gain control of the fleet.
+Admiral Caine plotted with Colonel Jack Fisk to kill Adama.
+At the end of the successful joint mission by both Battlestar crews to destroy the Resurrection Ship, both decided to no go ahead with the assassination plans.
+However, for Cain, it was not going to end well, Doctor Gaius Baltar released a Number Six clone who was being held in brig and was being tortured for information.

 |Alien Race||Kobolian ( 2003 )|

 |Actor||Edward James Olmos|

 Copyright: Vivendi Universal